 The Orijen Original formula is full of flavor, protein, and calories, offering 151 calories per cup.
 We like that this recipe is brimming with protein.
 It contains some products like eggs, chicken, and fish, which can trigger allergy triggers for some kitties.
 It does contain legumes and plant fibers but at a low enough level that they are not too hard to digest.

 - Packed with high-quality fish protein.

 - 515 calories per cup.

 - Coated with freeze-dried liver.

 - Fish oil adds fatty acids.

-This kibble has 42% crude protein, 20% crude fat, and 3% crude fiber.
+The guaranteed analysis shows this kibble has 42% crude protein, 20% crude fat, and 3% crude fiber.
 It’s an excellent choice for pets that do not like chicken or beef.
-Fish oils add healthy Omega 3 fatty acids.
+Fish oils add healthy Omega-3 fatty acids.
 There are no artificial additives and a low carbohydrate count.
 This is a good choice for cats as long as it is mixed with other animal proteins in their diet.
 Cats should not eat only fish-specific diets.
 Felines need red meat and other animal proteins like chicken mixed in.
-This recipe contains 515 calories per cup.
-Kibble is coated with freeze-dried liver.
-Best for adult cats.
+This recipe contains 515 calories per cup and is best for adult cats.